skyeskyeskye/PCSBC_ELK_Project_1/README.md

 # UPenn Cyber Security Bootcamp Project 1
-This is the first project I created in the Penn Cyber Security Bootcamp-- An Azure Virtual Network with an ELK Virtual Machine.
+This is the first project I created for the Penn Cyber Security Bootcamp-- An Azure Virtual Network with an ELK Virtual Machine.

 ## Topology Description: